 - No Listing Commission: In most states, you’ll be paying just a small flat fee to list on MLS.
-Houzeo covers 47 states + DC!.
+Houzeo covers 47 states + DC!
 And remember, all fees are disclosed upfront, so there are no Houzeo hidden fees.
 You get to bypass the listing agent commission!

 There are no dealbreakers with Houzeo.

 » Houzeo Reviews: Houzeo is rated “Excellent” with a 4.9 out of 5 star rating by 4,521 home sellers on Google Reviews and Trustpilot!